arty-arty/thefairrandomizer/README.md

 4. [Fair random for anyone](https://rand.algotool.app/)!

 Any user of our randomizer will be able to generate some numbers for any purpose.
 For example, to choose which of your friends will seek others in a hide-and-seek game.
+Or which friend gets 🏆 your golden Tesla.

-It's like random.org, but with a proof forever inscribed.
-The proof can be shown to everyone in the world.
+It's like random.org, but with a proof forever inscribed on-chain.
+The proof can be shown to anyone in the world.
 With a simple link.
+Mathematically secured by [Verifiable Random Functions on Algorand](https://developer.algorand.org/articles/randomness-on-algorand/).
+Due to [our smart signature](https://github.com/arty-arty/thefairrandomizer/blob/main/contract/mainWithNumber.py#L43), random numbers can be published in transaction note, only if proven by decentralized network of Algorand.
+So, the very fact of transaction means - each published random number was verified!
 It's the ultimate random for the age of web3!